 At our eye care practice, we are able to provide patients with retinal imaging and optical coherence tomography (OCT) by using the latest technology in vision care.

-- Scans of the inner layers of the eye
+- Scans the inner layers of the eye

-- Cross-sectional images of the retina so each layer can be seen
+- Produces cross-sectional images of the retina so each layer can be seen

 - Can detect the earliest signs of disease before they are apparent